 Before PCs became popular in the 1980s, most CAD workstations were RISC-based systems such as DEC Alpha, MIPS, PowerPC, and SPARC.
 Afterwards, CAD workstations used operating systems such as Microsoft Windows, GNU/Linux distributions, Apple Mac OS X, and Oracle Solaris.

-The features of a top end high-performance CAD workstation include the following:
+The features of a top-end high-performance CAD workstation include the following:

 - Graphics GPU with up to 12 GB of memory as in the NVidia Quadro K6000 graphics card.
-A high performance GPU is necessary for 3D animations and rendering.
-For ordinary CAD design work, it is more productive to invest in a high performance processor.
+A high-performance GPU is necessary for 3D animations and rendering.
+For ordinary CAD design work, it is more productive to invest in a high-performance processor.

-- Up to 24-inch LED display with minimum high-level resolution of 1280 x 720.
+- Up to 24-inch LED display with a minimum high-level resolution of 1280 x 720.
 Typically, a top performance workstation supports multiple displays.

 It should be pointed out that virtualized CAD workstations may be more productive in a CAD development environment which relies on cloud computing and hardware virtualization.
-Using virtualized workstations is also more cost effective in terms of hardware maintenance and hardware upgrade cycles.
+Using virtualized workstations is also more cost-effective in terms of hardware maintenance and hardware upgrade cycles.
 Although a mobile CAD workstation cannot compete with a top-end CAD workstation in terms of performance, it makes good economic sense to use a mobile workstation in a cloud-based or distributed computing environment, or in an environment of virtualized workstations.

 A mobile CAD workstation cannot match the performance of a top-end high-performance desktop CAD workstation.
 However, interest is growing in mobile CAD workstations, while interest is declining for desk-side PCs, workstations, and consumer-class notebooks.
 This could mean that mobile CAD workstations provide benefits that are unmatched by traditional CAD workstations.
 It may be worthwhile to list some of these benefits.